 Look into the competitive field

-Given that the NFT market is filled with various offers, our goal was to outline key points that would help Metastaq stand out.
+Given that the crowded NFT market is filled with various offers, our goal was to outline key points that would help Metastaq stand out.
 Analyzing its direct and indirect competitors, like OpenSea, Bitski, Rarible, etc., helped us uncover hidden gems we could implement in our design.
 For starters, a feature like lazy minting is something users expect to see on the platform by default.

 On top of that, we found out that the creating smart contracts stage is mandatory from a technical perspective but optional for user experience.

-We hid smart contracts creation and included this process in automation.
-Eliminating it from UX helped us streamline the NFT creation flow and avoid overburdening the user’s focus.
+That was something one can call our “aha” moment.
+We hid smart contract development and included this process in automation.
+Eliminating it from UX helped us streamline the NFT creation flow and avoid overburdening the user's focus.

 Research findings that make the design work